donmahallem/andlol/README.md

 andlol
 ======
-small fun project of a league of legends companion app for android
+small fun project of a league of legends companion app for android.
+Beware!
+ALL BETA!